ajmeryjaman/geeVarSelect/README.md

 --- | ---
-src | This folder includes all ".R" files containing the source codes. data | This folder includes "seeds.Rdata" file which is used in simulations. docs | This folder includes all ".Rd" format documentation files.
+src | This folder includes all ".R" files containing the source codes. data | This folder includes "seeds.Rdata" file which is used in simulations. results | This folder includes ".csv" format results files. docs | This folder includes all ".Rd" format documentation files.

-The src folder contains the following files:
+The src folder contains the following code files:

 File | Description
 --- | ---